YoeriNijs/vienna/README.md

  {{ variable | pipe1 | pipe2 }}
 ```

-For now, only the `raw` and `json` pipes are supported.
+For now, only the pipes below are supported.
 In the future, it may be possible to provide custom pipes on
 application level.
 If you are a developer, you are welcome to open a PR.

 ### Raw